Guatemala

 Accounting Framework

-As stipulated in the Code of Commerce of 1970, all private companies must prepare financial statements in accordance with generally accepted accounting principles (Guatemalan GAAP); however, this does not refer specifically to IFRS, and furthermore, the Code does not define Guatemalan GAAP either.
-Therefore, as reported by the IFRS Foundation, companies prepare financial statements based on the Tax Legislation Decree No. 10 of 2012.
+As stipulated in the Code of Commerce, all companies must prepare financial statements in accordance with generally accepted accounting principles (Guatemalan GAAP); however, this does not refer specifically to IFRS, and the Code does not define Guatemalan GAAP either.
+Therefore, companies prepare financial statements based on the Tax Legislation Decree No. 10 of 2012.

 The Tax Legislation Decree requires medium and large-sized companies to present annual audited financial statements using income tax rules for calculating taxable income.
 Financial statements prepared in accordance with the Tax Legislation Decree are considered special purpose financial statements.
 In addition, the tax authority—Superintendencia de Administración Tributaria (SAT)—also permits companies to prepare statements using IFRS or IFRS for Small- and Medium-sized Entities (SMEs).